Prijwal-Naidu/Options-Vol_C-/README.md

-The file MC.cpp allows the pricing of options using the Monte Carlo Method with Variance Reduction The file optionsprice.cpp combines this all together and provides the price of an option by extrapolating the impvol The file Functions.h is a header file that contains all the logic and computations behind the pricing of all the options The file spline.h is a header file that allows the usage of the spline method in C++.
-This header file is note my code.
+The file MC.cpp allows the pricing of options using the Monte Carlo Method with Variance Reduction The file optionsprice.cpp combines this all together and provides the price of an option by extrapolating the impvol The file Functions.h is a header file that contains all the logic and computations behind the pricing of all the options The file spline.h is a header file that allows the usage of the spline method in C++, this spline file is note my code.